 Be The Salmon Antagonist

-Don't be a delusional Summer salmon fisher and think that just because you're delivering a nice line and spacing each swing of the fly correctly without success that there's no fish present.
-Stubborn resident salmon need a degree of 'winding up' to be caught so here's my take on that.
+Don't be a delusional salmon fisher and think that just because you're delivering a nice line and spacing each swing of the fly correctly without success that there's no fish present.
+Stubborn resident salmon need a degree of 'winding up' to be caught so here's my take on that fact.

 From A Salmon's Point Of View

-Imagine for one minute that your a salmon lying up on the cooler riverbed of a deep holding pool in the heat of Summer.
+Imagine for one minute that you're salmon lying up on the cooler riverbed of a deep holding pool.
 All you're seeing is a systematic 'red arrows' display of flies swinging over your head day after day at various times of the morning, afternoon & evening.
 How easy would it be for you to completely 'switch off' especially after the excitement of the last spate died away weeks ago as did the buzz of fresh water in your nostrils from coming home from the sea several weeks before that.
 It's no wonder salmon lose all interest in a fly from time to time if you really think about it.

 How To Wake Dormant Salmon Up